O'Shea Redchilli Bikes

-CJ O'Shea Racing is a British women's road bicycle racing team, established in 2017.
-Since 2021 has been registered as a UCI women’s continental team which participates in elite women's races.
-The team took part in the 2024 and 2025 Tour of Britain Women.
+O'Shea Redchilli Bikes is a British women's road bicycle racing team, established in 2016.
+Since 2021, the team has been registered as a UCI Women's Continental Team which participates in elite women's races.
+The team took part in the Tour of Britain Women in both 2024, 2025 and 2026.
+The team is registered with the Mouvement pour un cyclisme crédible (MPCC).